As regards to the condition of an object put up for auction.

 10. Limit and estimate

 a.
 The seller may, upon submitting a lot, indicate a limit, i.e. a minimum price at which the lot may be sold.
 Once the seller has indicated a limit, it cannot be raised without the consent of Galerij De Vuyst.
-If the limit was not reached at the auction, Galerij De Vuyst will have the permission to negotiate a sale at the pre-set limit.
+If the limit was not reached at the auction, Galerij De Vuyst will have the permission to negotiate a direct sale at the pre-set limit and to re-include the lot, if it is still in-stock, in a later auction unless the owner informs Galerij De Vuyst in writing, at least two months before the auction, that he does not wish so.

 b.
 However, Galerij De Vuyst is entitled to sell the goods, at its discretion, at a price lower than the limit.
 In this event, the sum to be paid to the seller will be calculated according to the sales profit that he would have received if the goods would have been sold at the limit price.